Trombecher/allc/README.md

 ## Building This Package

-To build this package, run `bun run gen` and then `bun run build` or use your favourite JavaScript runtime.
+To build this package, `bun run build` or use your favourite JavaScript runtime.
 The output files will be in the `./dist` directory.

 ## License